They say that you can’t step in the same river twice.

 I played back the tape in preparation to transfer what I could onto my computer, and to make plans to write the rest.
 An auditory portrait of my life flashed before my eyes.
 I immersed myself in the gentle flow of the river, basked in the comforting sunshine, and then relived my dreams, from the silence of my angst to the solace in our music.

 But the sound never stopped when I expected it to.
 I was briefly shocked as I felt the sting of grief again, and was briefly beset by fear as it rendered me numb, but now that I knew what lay on the other side, fear was merely a phantom illusion.
 The amazement of my rainbow trip would not diminish even as I passed into the great divide in between, and I treasured every moment I spent bathed in the endless white, its sustenance keeping hope alive even as I returned through the aether into the cold, mechanical world of the hospital.
-I felt his promise alive within me, in unison with every beat of my heart and breath of my lungs.
+I felt his promise alive within me, in unison with every beat of my heart and breath of my lungs counting down the days of my journey towards the eye of the soundscape.
 The blood that would always keep my heart pumping.
 The air that would always keep my lungs breathing.

 Somehow, all along, this studio had been recording the sounds of everything.
 The album had been completely recorded all on its own.
 This so defied my already radically broadened expectations of what was possible that I was thankful I couldn’t upend the recording stand out of sheer astonishment.
 I scoured the entire studio for physical signs of someone’s presence, and found none.